Mendota Pool

 Completed in 1951, the canal begins at the C.W.
 Bill Jones Pumping Plant near Tracy and follows the Coast Range south, providing irrigation water to the west side of the San Joaquin Valley, and terminating at Mendota Pool.

-The pool is a historic diversion point for irrigation water.
-An old concrete dam built in 1919 causes the river to back up, creating a small reservoir 40 miles downstream of Friant Dam.
-Here the Delta-Mendota Canal’s remaining water is released to replace San Joaquin River flows that have been diverted by the Madera and Friant-Kern canals upstream of the San Joaquin River.
+Here the Delta-Mendota Canal’s remaining water is released to replace San Joaquin River flows that have been diverted upstream by the Madera and Friant-Kern canals by where Friant Dam impounds the river in Millerton Lake.

-As part of the San Joaquin River restoration, 10 miles of river passage leading up to the Mendota Pool are being widened.
-There is also a possibility the pool will include a bypass to allow salmon to migrate.
+As part of the San Joaquin River restoration, which is intended to restore salmon to the river, 10 miles of river passage leading up to the Mendota Pool are being widened.
+Plans also include a bypass around Mendota Pool to allow salmon to migrate.